Early Learning Victoria centres are inclusive places.

 2. Policy statement

-This policy provides expectations and guidelines to:
+This policy sets out expectations and guidelines to:

 2.1 Requirements